Until now, you’ve only been treading water in the kiddie pool.

 The last couple of decades have seen marvelous jumps in technology and the expansion of the internet, which means that hearing Japanese is no longer limited to the rare audio tape, VHS or DVD.
 You can now go online and listen to an incredible range of Japanese TV programs, films, radio shows and more.

-It is also thanks to the internet that it is quite simple to arrange video chats through Skype, etc., which allow you to experience real time Japanese speaking and listening practice.This would involve identifying a language partner through an exchange website such as Japan-Guide or Conversation Exchange.
+Thanks to the internet, it’s also quite simple to arrange video chats through Skype or your video/voice chat program of choice.
+This means you can experience real-time Japanese speaking and listening practice.This would involve identifying a language partner through an exchange website such as MyLanguageExchange.com or Conversation Exchange.

-Another great way to learn Japanese is with FluentU.
+Another great way to get some Japanese listening practice is FluentU.